Matzim/minishell/README.md

 # Minishell
-This project build a small shell with command line interface thanks to Curses.
+This project builds a small shell with command line interface thanks to Curses.
-This project uses Curses library.
+This project uses the Curses library.
 Check is the unit testing library of the project.
 CMake is the build system of the project.
 ## Build